 25% of Malaysia’s workforce are immigrants

-Of this figure only some 1.8 million are legal and have valid work permits and according to official Malaysian government figures, 1.2 million of the foreign workers come from neighboring Indonesia.
+Of this figure only some 1.8 million are legal and have valid work permits.
+Official Malaysian government figures show 1.2 million of the foreign workers come from Indonesia.

 Malaysian Institute of Economic Research (MIER) executive director, Professor Emeritus Datuk Dr Mohamed Ariff, claims the number of foreign workers in Malaysia is expected to exceed five million by 2010.